msdavid/fiji/docs/technical-specs.md

 ### 3.4 Event Management
 *   **3.4.1 Event Creation:**
     *   Authorized users (with `events:create` privilege) shall be able to create new events.
-    *   Event creation shall include details such as event name, type, purpose, description, date/time, location, and number of volunteers required.
+    *   Event creation shall include details such as event name, type, purpose, description, date/time, **venue**, number of volunteers required, and an optional designated **organizer**.
+    *   The organizer is selected from existing users via a search interface provided in the frontend.
+    *   The `organizerUserId` (UID of the selected organizer) will be stored with the event.
 *   **3.4.2 Event Viewing:**
     *   Authorized users (with `events:view` privilege, or public if configured) shall be able to list all events and view details of specific events.
     *   Event listings may support filtering and pagination.
+API responses for event details will include creator and organizer names if available.
 *   **3.4.3 Event Updates:**
-    *   Authorized users (with `events:edit` privilege) shall be able to update the details of existing events.
+    *   Authorized users (with `events:edit` privilege) shall be able to update the details of existing events, including changing or clearing the designated organizer.
 *   **3.4.4 Event Deletion:**
     *   Authorized users (with `events:delete` privilege) shall be able to delete events.